This post may contain affiliate links.

 Fun Montreal fact: Instead of religious symbolism, the side windows of Notre-Dame depict historical scenes of early Quebec history.
 They were designed by Quebec artist Jean-Baptiste Lagacé and made in Limoges, France.

-The basilica is magnificent but I’m partial to a different Notre-Dame, Notre-Dame-de-Bon-Secours Chapel at 400 Saint-Paul St. East.
+The basilica is magnificent but I’m partial to a different Notre-Dame.
+You’ll find Notre-Dame-de-Bon-Secours Chapel at 400 Saint-Paul St. East.
 It was originally founded back in 1655 by Canada’s first female saint, Marguerite Bourgeoys.

-Notre-Dame-de-Bon-Secours is smaller than Notre-Dame Basilica, but I love it because it was a key player in the Montreal Mystery of the Vanishing Stained Glass that I attempted to solve Nancy Drew style a few trips back.
+Notre-Dame-de-Bon-Secours is smaller than Notre-Dame Basilica.
+I’m attached to it because it was a key player in the Montreal Mystery of the Vanishing Stained Glass that I attempted to solve Nancy Drew style a few trips back.
 (Sigh.
 You didn’t read the article, did you?
 No matter.
 Montreal mysteries aren’t for everyone.)

 Fun Montreal fact: In the Leonard Cohen mega hit Suzanne, the lyrics “And the sun pours down like honey/On our lady of the harbour” refer to the statue of the Virgin Mary on the dome of Notre-Dame-de-Bon-Secours.